 The front side consisted of 25 independent individual blocks, which were painted separately.
 See linked image here on the right for a full description.
 However, I had always wanted the back side to present an etherial yet unified mirrored image of the front.
 However due to the piecemeal nature of the front substrate, the project lacked any structural unity for realising such a vision.
 So I had to create it.
 See glueing and framing Anna on my companion blog site atelierartisanal.com.

 As for the painting of the back, my idea was simple enough.
 Create a chromatic underpainting in egg tempera as a mirror image of the front, yet lighter in value, say, 50%.
 See left.
 Allow that egg tempera to cure long enough – which turned out to be 10 years! (certainly not my original intention).
 Then add in some white (oil) scumbles (to lighten and unify) followed by a transparent blue glaze (with clouds) to send her skywards.
-But since ten years of storage had elapsed – as well as the intervening necessity of glueing the substrate together – I had some additional preparatory work to do before realising these plans.
+But since ten years of storage had elapsed – as well as the intervening necessity of glueing all the pieces together – I had some additional preparatory work to do before realising these plans.
 You can read about grouting and glazing Anna here.

 I don’t think I’ll try something like this again.
-Ever. 😉

 Pingback: Grouting and glazing Anna | Atelierartisanal's Blog

 Pingback: Both sides now | Atelierartisanal's Blog

 Pingback: Anna, Front – a Mixed Media Project, May 2011 | ellentrezevant

 Pingback: Glueing and Framing Anna | Atelierartisanal's Blog